Winter Olympics: Norway and Sweden's cold war

 Sundby was banned in 2016 for over-use of an asthma medicine, while three-time Olympic medalist Johaug tested positive in September 2016 for the steroid clostebol.

-The 29-year-old Sundby said the positive test came from the use of an ointment used to treat sunburnt lips during a training camp.
+Johaug, now 29, said the positive test came from the use of an ointment used to treat sunburnt lips during a training camp.

 An investigation by the Norwegian Ski Federation found no wrongdoing by the team, but the 191-page report did say that the use of asthma medicines to treat temporary symptoms represented an ethical dilemma.